Facts about Ted Cruz

 Ted Cruz Biography

-Ted Cruz became the junior U.S. senator from Texas in 2013 and ran for the Republican nomination for U.S. president in 2016.
+Ted Cruz became a U.S. senator from Texas in 2013 and ran for the Republican nomination for U.S. president in 2016.

 Ted Cruz’s mother was from Delaware, his father from Cuba, and Cruz was born in Calgary, Alberta in 1970 when his father was working in the oil industry in Canada.
 Cruz grew up in Texas and got his education in the Ivy League, graduating from Princeton University (1992) and then Harvard Law School (1995).
 He was as a law clerk to Chief Justice William Rehnquist before landing a job at the Washington law firm of Cooper, Carvin & Rosenthal, where his jobs included helping to prepare testimony for the impeachment proceedings against President Bill Clinton.